atxp-dev/sdk/examples/multichain/README.md

 # Multichain Payment Example

-This example demonstrates how ATXP enables a single server to accept payments from multiple blockchain networks (Base/Ethereum and Solana) without any chain-specific code on the server side.
+This example demonstrates how ATXP enables a single server to accept payments from multiple blockchain networks (Base/Ethereum, Solana, and Polygon) without any chain-specific code on the server side.

 ## Overview